factoriocenter/factorio-admin-command-center/README.md

 ## 🏆 Using Mods Without Disabling Achievements

-By default, Factorio disables achievements when mods are active — but you can **re-enable achievements** using external tools designed for this.
+Factorio disables achievements when mods are enabled — but you can **re-enable them** with external tools:

-> ⚠️ Use at your own risk.
-These tools patch the game to restore achievement functionality while mods are active.
+> ⚠️ Use at your own risk — these patch the game binary

 ### 🖥️ Windows